 The higher the gauge, the stronger, thicker, and more durable the netting.

 Our most common netting for baseball and softball use is #36 nylon with a 1 ¾ inch mesh. #42 and #48 act as excellent upgrades, with a thicker gauge rope.

 The gauge netting you should get depends on exactly what your facility is being used for.

 How far off the walls and lights do the nets need to be?

-At minimum, we recommend 2 to 3 feet of distance between walls/lights and netting.
+At a minimum, we recommend 2 to 3 feet of distance between walls/lights and netting.
 Any less distance may result in damage to the walls and lights in your facility.
 In some cases, the netting might need to be even further away.
 Contact a sales representative to find the right distance for your facility.

 What type of turf should I use?
 (Padded vs. Unpadded)

 For indoor usage, most facilities use padded turf.
 The padded turf gives a substantial amount of cushion and comfort to the players.
 Unpadded turf can also be used in an indoor facility; if you anticipate a lot of constant movement on the turf, it is recommended to use padded turf.

 Artificial Turf is sold in square feet, and in a variety of options that range in price.
 Our turf ranges from $1.25 to $4.49 per square foot.

 What goes in first, the turf or the nets?